Deselect Start Animation by Drawing the Chart Background: A full breakdown

 if (totalLength > 50) {

 In this example, we are using D3's transition API to animate the chart.
-When a drawing gesture is detected, we interrupt the transition by selecting the element and setting the transition duration to 0.
+Think about it: when a drawing gesture is detected, we interrupt the transition by selecting the element and setting the transition duration to 0.
 This effectively stops the animation and jumps to the final state.

 **3. React and Recharts:**